Council offers a number of free educational opportunities for the community to learn more about our region's water, waste and recycling.

 This will provide an opportunity to brainstorm ideas on any additional bin requirements for recycling and waste.

 It is very important the principal and business managers get involved at this stage as budget is most likely needed.

 Council Education Officer will also be present during this stage to advice on future actions and infrastructure changes.

-This stage requires implementation of the recommended actions that was recorded in the “Agree Actions” phase.
+This stage requires the implementation of the recommended actions that were recorded in the “Agree Actions” phase.

 Implementation phase will be different for different schools depending on how much the school has already achieved so far.
 Council Education Officer will provide support in implementing the recommended actions for the first time.